Michael J. Finn

 The New Orleans Item noted, “While he has had some losers in his day, [Finn] has gotten more out of a losing club than almost any man in the country.”xiii The Times-Picayune wrote, “[Finn] is gathering a pretty swift bunch of players.”xiv A salary refund wasn’t necessary.
 Little Rock (66-66) finished fourth, getting good production from catcher Bob Wood (.294) and pitcher Bill Hart (13-10), former major leaguers.

-Figuring his club was on the rise, Finn predicted that the Travelers would win the 1908 Southern League pennant.
+Figuring his club was on the rise, Finn predicted that the Travelers would win the 1908 Southern Association pennant.
 The Macon Telegraph didn’t see it that way, forecasting a lower division finish.
 Finn had good reason for optimism.
 During an early spring scouting foray in Texas, he found himself watching the Texas League’s Cleburne Railroaders and a former pitcher named Tris Speaker.
 After a week of watching him in the outfield, Mike was convinced that Speaker would eventually be a star.

 The Boston Red Sox, who used Speaker (.158) in seven games at the end of the 1907 season, invited him to spring training, which, as chance would have it, was in Little Rock.
 With several good outfielders signed for 1908, Boston gave Speaker to Finn’s Travelers as a ballpark rental payment, with a handshake agreement to pay Finn $500 if they wanted him back later in the season.
-Speaker proceeded to have a breakout year in Little Rock, hitting .350 (.452 slugging average) and winning the Southern League batting title.
+Speaker proceeded to have a breakout year in Little Rock, hitting .350 (.452 slugging average) and winning the Southern Association batting title.
 By the end of the season, Mike Finn was fielding generous bids for Speaker from nearly every major league club and turning them down, losing the opportunity to make at least $7,500.
 A man of his word, Finn, according to The Sporting News, said, “Boston gave me Speaker and if Boston wants him back he’s Boston’s man.”xv Paced by Speaker’s hot hitting, Little Rock led the league in hitting and runs, but was last in team fielding, finishing seventh (62-76).

 The 1909 Travelers (59-80) also finished seventh, suffered from poor attendance, and lost money.
 Finn attempted to find a new home for the club in the Texas League, but debt couldn’t be paid off and the Little Rock Baseball Association disbanded.
 Later in the year, a few South Atlantic League clubs touted Mike for league president, but he didn’t have the necessary support.
 Instead, he returned to New England in January 1910 when he bought a controlling interest in the Waterbury Connecticut League team.